nats-io/nats-site/content/documentation/server/gnatsd-authorization.md

 }
 ```

-Note that `_INBOX.*` subscribe permissions must be granted in order to use the request APIs in the Apcera supported clients.
+Note that `_INBOX.*` subscribe permissions must be granted in order to use the request APIs in the Synadia supported clients.
 If an unauthorized client publishes or attempts to subscribe to a subject, the action fails and is logged at the server, and an error message is returned to the client.

 ## Complete example